-With the Mixed Labels approach, the models will preferentially place fainter objects at lower-z with lower masses instead of the opposite.
+With the mixed labels approach, the models will preferentially place fainter objects at lower-z with lower masses instead of the opposite.
 The other side of the coin is that now a fraction of truly high-z galaxies will be placed at lower redshifts.
 This is particularly visible with nnpz (right column of Fig. 5), and a little less with the other models.
-However, the net result is an improvement, as only $\sim 1-2\%$ of these kinds of outliers are present in our results, while the number of low-z objects previously mis-985 taken for high-z ones reduces by a half (from $\sim 10\%$ to $\sim 5\%$).
+However, the net result is an improvement, as only ~ 1-2% of these kinds of outliers are present in our results, while the number of low-z objects previously mistaken for high-z ones reduces by a half (from ~ 10% to ~ 5%).

 We find that nnpz and CCR return the best performance of all the ML methods described in Sect.
 3, followed by CSMR and the DLNN.
-In particular, nnpz returns the best results for the stellar masses and SFRs for the EWS, reducing the outlier fraction from 990 the ~ 28% of the Paired Labels approach to the (still high) ~ 20-30% in the Mixed Labels one, and NMADs down to 0.61 from 0.67.
+In particular, nnpz returns the best results for the stellar masses and SFRs for the EWS, reducing the outlier fraction from the $\sim 28\%$ of the paired labels approach to the (still high) $\sim 20$ - 30% in the mixed labels one, and NMADs down to 0.61 from 0.67.